moritzeckardt/Laughy/README.md

 Should you find some really bad mistakes or you just wanna give me the on or other tipp, please hit me up!

 One quick reminder:
-I developed this application on windows.
+I developed this application with Xamarin.Forms on windows.
 Therefore i was not able to test the code for iOS (UWP was also ignored)